w3c/webextensions/proposals/browser_test_api.md

 ### Known Consumers

-All browsers already have this API namespace, and the goal of specifying it here is to align existing implementations around common behaviors.
+All browsers already use this API namespace internally, with several shared methods and some inconsistencies between implementations.
+The intention of this proposal is to specify a desired common behavior and then introduce changes to align existing implementations around it.

 ## Specification

 ### Schema

 **`browser.test.assertTrue(condition, message)`**
-Asserts that a given condition is `true`.
-If the condition is `false`, the test fails.
+Asserts that a given condition is `true`, otherwise the test fails.

 **Parameters**
 - `condition` (boolean) – The condition to assert.
 - `message` (string, optional) – A message describing the assertion.

 **`browser.test.assertFalse(condition, message)`**
-Asserts that a given condition is `false`.
-If the condition is `true`, the test fails.
+Asserts that a given condition is `false`, otherwise the test fails.

 **Parameters**
 - `condition` (boolean)